michelle123lam/lloom/docs/about/index.md

 ![The full LLooM Process](/media/lloom_process_full.svg)

 ## Learn more
 LLooM is a research prototype!
-You can learn more about the project, the method, and a variety of evaluations in our CHI 2024 publication: [Concept Induction: Analyzing Unstructured Text with High-Level Concepts Using LLooM]() by Michelle S. Lam, Janice Teoh, James Landay, Jeffrey Heer, and Michael S. Bernstein.
+You can read much more about the project, the method, and a variety of evaluations in our CHI 2024 publication: [Concept Induction: Analyzing Unstructured Text with High-Level Concepts Using LLooM](TODO) by Michelle S. Lam, Janice Teoh, James Landay, Jeffrey Heer, and Michael S. Bernstein.

 ### Team members
 <VPTeamMembers size="medium" :members="members" />